George Tomlinson (bishop): Biography

-Tomlinson was born in Lancashire, the son of John Tomlinson.
+Tomlinson was born in Lancashire, the son of Eleanor Jane Fraser and John Tomlinson.
 He was first educated at St Saviour's Grammar School, Southwark, and entered St John's College, Cambridge, in 1818, matriculating in 1819.
 He graduated B.A. in 1823, M.A. in 1826, and D.D. in 1842.
 He was founder of the Cambridge Apostles.

 Ordained in 1822, Tomlinson became chaplain to William Howley, the Bishop of London, and was employed as a tutor by Sir Robert Peel.
 In 1825 he became secretary to the City of London Infant School Society, a High Church alternative around Howley, Peel and Charles James Blomfield to the Infant School Society of Samuel Wilderspin.

 From 1831 to 1842, Tomlinson was secretary to the SPCK.
 There he wrote for the Saturday Magazine, and founded the Clergy List and Ecclesiastical Gazette.
-In 1840 he undertook an ecumenical mission in the Levant, and wrote a report on it.
+In 1840 he undertook an ecumenical mission in the Levant and wrote a report on it.

 On 24 August 1842, Tomlinson was consecrated a bishop at Westminster Abbey.
 He arrived in Gibraltar in 1842 with Robert Wilson, the new governor, on HMS Warspite.
 He died there on 9 February 1863, aged 68.